Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 A *word cloud* shows all object in a category with their size based on a connected value

 Color for each word can be set on the secondary value

-The maximum font size is set by body font.
-Note that too many and/or too large words will increase runtime.  and might not render at all if the tile is too small

 *A typical use case would be visualizing the revenue of a set of companies, with solid colors showing their field or a gradient color for number of employees*